awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-medialive-input.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `InputSecurityGroups`  <a name="cfn-medialive-input-inputsecuritygroups"></a>
-A list of security groups referenced by IDs to attach to the input\.
+The list of input security groups \(referenced by IDs\) to attach to the input if the input is a push type\.
 *Required*: No
 *Type*: List of String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `MediaConnectFlows`  <a name="cfn-medialive-input-mediaconnectflows"></a>
-A list of the MediaConnect Flows that you want to use in this input\.
-You can specify as few as one Flow and presently, as many as two\.
-The only requirement is when you have more than one is that each Flow is in a separate Availability Zone as this ensures your EML input is redundant to AZ issues\.
+Settings that apply only if the input is a MediaConnect input\.
 *Required*: No
 *Type*: List of [MediaConnectFlowRequest](aws-properties-medialive-input-mediaconnectflowrequest.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Name`  <a name="cfn-medialive-input-name"></a>
-Name of the input\.
+A name for the input\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `RoleArn`  <a name="cfn-medialive-input-rolearn"></a>
-The Amazon Resource Name \(ARN\) of the role this input assumes during and after creation\.
+The IAM role for MediaLive to assume when creating a MediaConnect input or Amazon VPC input\.
+This doesn't apply to other types of inputs\.
+The role is identified by its ARN\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Sources`  <a name="cfn-medialive-input-sources"></a>
-The source URLs for a PULL\-type input\.
-Every PULL type input needs exactly two source URLs for redundancy\.
-Only specify sources for PULL type Inputs\.
-Leave Destinations empty\.
+The source settings for a pull type of input\.
+These settings don't apply if the input is a push type\.
 *Required*: No
 *Type*: List of [InputSourceRequest](aws-properties-medialive-input-inputsourcerequest.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Tags`  <a name="cfn-medialive-input-tags"></a>
-A collection of key\-value pairs\.
+A collection of tags for this input\.
+Each tag is a key\-value pair\.
 *Required*: No
 *Type*: Json
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Type`  <a name="cfn-medialive-input-type"></a>
-Not currently supported by AWS CloudFormation\.
+The type for this input\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `Vpc`  <a name="cfn-medialive-input-vpc"></a>
-Settings for a private VPC Input\.
-When this property is specified, the input destination addresses will be created in a VPC rather than with public Internet addresses\.
-This property requires setting the roleArn property on Input creation\.
-Not compatible with the inputSecurityGroups property\.
+Settings that apply only if the input is an Amazon VPC input\.
 *Required*: No
 *Type*: [InputVpcRequest](aws-properties-medialive-input-inputvpcrequest.md)
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)